jpsalis/Buzzer/README.md

 when operated, this code runs a this program requires an arduino UNO to operate correctly.

-## Operation
+#### Operation
 on startup, all LED's will be off. no player's button will operate.

-to run, operator must hit master switch. when pressed, the onboard LED on pin 13 remains HIGH until a player rings in. then, the corresponding LED for the player lights up.
+to run, operator must hit master button, and no player buttons muct be active.

+when true, the onboard LED on pin 13 remains HIGH until a player rings in. the corresponding LED for the player then lights up.

 after a set time the lights flash indicating time is up to answer.

+at any point, the operator can press the master button as a reset to allow players to ring in again.

-## KNOWN BUGS
+#### KNOWN BUGS

-I don't know why, but occassionally LED's will auto flash at seemingly random integers.
+I don't know why, but occassionally LED's will auto flash at seemingly random integers after a player has rung in and time has expired.

-## pinouts
+#### pinouts

 Digital pin 2; master button state
 Digital pin 7; player 1 button state